node-red/node-red.github.io/_posts/2022-01-31-introducing-scorecard.md

 ### Changing our recommended naming convention

-As part of the work to improve the overall quality of the Flow Libary, we're making a change to our [naming guidelines for node modules](/docs/creating-nodes/packaging#naming).
+As part of the work to improve the overall quality of the Flow Library, we're making a change to our [naming guidelines for node modules](/docs/creating-nodes/packaging#naming).

 Previously, we asked that if a module's name started with `node-red-`, that it